aldotobing/aldotobing.github.io/README.md

 # aldotobing.github.io

-This repository contains various projects and applications.
+This repository contains various projects and applications, including my personal static page hosted at the domain root `aldotobing.github.io`.
 Below is a brief overview of each project:

 ## Projects